wtomin/MIMAMO-Net/README.md

 5. [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace)

-In this paper, we propose to combine the micro- and macro-motion features to improve video emotion recognition, using a two-stream recurrrent network named MIMA (Micro-Macro) Net.
+In this paper, we propose to combine the micro- and macro-motion features to improve video emotion recognition, using a two-stream recurrrent network named MIMAMO (Micro-Macro-Motion) Net.
 This model structure is shown in the picture:
 ![alt text](https://github.com/wtomin/MIMA-Net/blob/master/model.png)

 To run this project,